liquidlight/call_to_actions/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: Bug
-about:
+about: Report a bug with the repository
 title: 'Bug: '
-labels: 'bug'
+labels: bug
 assignees: ''

 ---